Pioreactor/pioreactor/Technical doc and decision log.md

 8. The leader runs all the units with the `mba` command, and individual workers run with the `mb` command.

 9. SQLite works well for a database for the storage of IoT data.
 I never will have more than one user, it can store and read json data, and has good documentation.

+10. The io_controlling will not execute if the latest readings are over 5 minutes old.